So you’ve scoped your job, you’ve chosen your equipment, and you’ve landed on the ever-versatile rotary laser. So what’s next? How do I use it?

 - Circle back to the first wall and measure the difference between the first mark and the laser line.

-Your rotary laser is calibrated correctly if the difference is less than or equal to your level’s specified accuracy
+Your laser is calibrated correctly if the difference is less than or equal to your level’s specified accuracy

 - If it is larger, your rotary laser needs more calibration (continue)